nikouu/Adafruit-Feather-CO2-Meter/README.md

 # Adafruit Feather CO2 Meter

-A simple, small, handheld carbon dioxide meter, temperature meter, and humidity meter built with an Adafruit RP2040, a 2.9" eInk display, a SCD-40 CO2 sensor, and CircuitPython 7.
+A simple, small, handheld carbon dioxide meter!

 ![](images/preview.webp)

 *It's also battery powered!*

 2021 onwards saw a surge of people using CO2 meters to help gauge indoor air quality.
-I feel like I saw the [Aranet4](https://aranet.com/products/aranet4/) a lot but on Twitter I saw people making their own and thought "that's a fun project, I'll do it too!"
+I saw the [Aranet4](https://aranet.com/products/aranet4/) a lot but on Twitter I saw people making their own and thought "that's a fun project, I'll do it too!"

 ![](images/displaylegend.jpg)